Peace, Poverty and Betrayal

 A New History of British India

-Assesses the impact of British rule on Indians who prospered, who suffered and who were later abandoned.
+Explores the impact of British rule on Indians who prospered, suffered and were later abandoned.

 February 2021 • £25